 Studying in Sheffield has allowed me to appreciate cultural diversity since you constantly interact with students from all over the world.

 What are your top tips for any international students thinking about studying English in Sheffield?

-Tell us about being a postgraduate in the department.
+What's it like being a postgraduate in the School of English?

 What is your highlight of studying in Sheffield so far?

 Studying in Sheffield has allowed me to appreciate cultural diversity since you constantly interact with students from all over the world.
 Classes become a multicultural environment where there is a rich and varied exchange of ideas, everyone bringing their own experiences and perspectives into the discussions.